deeprjs/deepr/README.md

 ## Runtime

 To execute a Deepr query, we need a runtime.
-We implemented a simple one in JavaScript.
-Here it is:
+Here is a simple one implemented in JavaScript:

 https://github.com/deeprjs/deepr/tree/master/packages/runtime